szahanov/house_prices_regression/readme.md

 ## Results ##

-For this exercise we used the xgboost package, also known as extreme gradient boosting, to predict house sale prices using the data we were given.

 Using xgboost we create a model that closely describes our training data, here is the comparison of the model vs the training data:

 Here our model closely matches the Sale Price vector: